 Every time you take a step, you place one-and-a-half times your body weight of pressure on each foot.
 Custom orthotics are tailor-made devices that support your foot, relieve pain, and provide comfort in everyday movement.
-Fellowship-trained foot and ankle surgeons Colin Graney, DPM, and Mary Hickner, DPM have extensive experience in fitting people with custom orthotics at Madison Advanced Foot & Ankle in Madison, Wisconsin.
+Fellowship-trained foot and ankle surgeon Colin Graney, DPM, has extensive experience in fitting people with custom orthotics at Madison Advanced Foot & Ankle in Madison, Wisconsin.
 To find out if orthotics is right for you, call or book an appointment online today.

 A custom orthotic is a device that aligns your foot and ankle into the right position to relieve stress and tension.
 The device is similar to an insole and fits inside your shoe.
 Professional orthotics are customized to fit the needs of each individual patient.

 They can be beneficial for almost any patient who is worried about the alignment of their ankles and feet.
 These devices are also often purchased by patients who are experiencing painful symptoms because of problems with their feet and ankles.